Common Questions About Neuropsychological Testing

 Dr. Rita Eichenstein offers comprehensive evaluations for children, teens, and young adults, employing an informed and client-centered methodology rooted in the latest findings from neuroscience research.

-The goal of an assessment is to gain an understanding of how a young person’s brain, behavior and emotions interface with the demands in their lives.
-An assessment will provide insight, structure a treatment plan with specific goals, and provide an emphasis on clear feedback to help both parents and children address their current challenges and construct a template for both short and long range planning.
+The goal of an assessment is to gain an understanding of how a young person’s brain, behavior and emotions interact with life’s demands.
+It offers insights, structures a treatment plan with specific goals, and provides clear feedback to help both parents and children address challenges and plan for short and long-term goals.

 The testing process involves an initial meeting with parents and Dr. Eichenstein to gather a complete developmental and family history.
 We value your honesty and assure you that all information is confidential.
 Dr. Eichenstein will also write a friendly letter to help your child understand the process.